Development of Windows Vista: Milestone 7

-Build 4074 (build date of April 25, 2004) is the official WinHEC 2004 preview build that was leaked in May 2004, and is also the most familiar pre-reset build.
+Build 4074 (idx02) (build date of April 25, 2004) is the official WinHEC 2004 preview build that was leaked in May 2004, and is also the most familiar pre-reset build.
 It was the first leaked build to have complete Aero effects in Windows Explorer and Internet Explorer from the Desktop Window Manager; however, a registry modification was required to extend the effect into the full UI.
-It incorporates the Jade theme by default.
+It incorporates the Jade theme by default, although the Slate theme was still set as an option.

-Build 4081 (build date of May 3, 2004) was leaked on January 27, 2020.
+Build 4081 (main) (build date of May 3, 2004) was leaked on January 27, 2020.
 This build is the first componentized build, meaning many core features were removed, and introduced several bugs.
 Considered highly unstable, including the absence of programs in the Start menu, and driver and installation issues.

-Build 4083 (build date of May 16, 2004) was leaked on November 10, 2004 for the x64 version and on February 1, 2020 for the x86 version.
+Build 4083 (main) (build date of May 16, 2004) was leaked on November 10, 2004 for the x64 version and on February 1, 2020 for the x86 version.
 Desktop Window Manager was dropped from this release.
 Considered highly unstable, including the absence of programs in the Start menu, and driver and installation issues.

-Build 4093 (build date of August 19, 2004) was one of the last builds compiled before the development reset.
-Considered highly unstable, including the aforementioned issues mentioned above, it contained Sidebar, WinFS, and an Avalon-based Windows Movie Maker, a preliminary version of Windows Anytime Upgrade, and the Microsoft Anna speech synthesizer.
-There was an Avalon-based Display Properties control panel applet hidden in the \WINDOWS\SYSTEM32 folder, similar to the one in Build 3683.
-There was also an early version of the .NET Managed rewrite of Desktop Window Manager that is not installed by default.
+Build 4093 (main) (build date of August 19, 2004) was one of the last builds compiled before the development reset.
+It was also the last build to be compiled under the "main" branch as it was renamed to "winmain" shortly after the development reset.
+Considered highly unstable, including the absence of programs in the Start menu, and driver and installation issues, it contained Sidebar, WinFS, and an Avalon-based Windows Movie Maker, a preliminary version of Windows Anytime Upgrade, and the Microsoft Anna speech synthesizer.
+There was also an Avalon-based Display Properties control panel applet similar to the one in Build 3683 hidden in the %SystemRoot%\WINDOWS\SYSTEM32 folder, and includes an early version of the .NET Managed rewrite of Desktop Window Manager that is not installed by default.